cybertec-postgresql/db_migrator/README.md

 - `pgstage_schema` (type `name`, default `pgsql_stage`): name of the Postgres staging schema where the `migrate_log` table has been created

-This function executes a SQL statement with logging errors into `migrate_log` table and returns `false` on failure.
+This function iterates through an array of SQL statements and executes them inside a subtransaction.
+If one fails, it raises a detailed warning and inserts the failed statement and its context into `migrate_log` table and all previous successful statements in the subtransaction are rollbacked.
+Returns `false` on failure.

 Plugin API
 ==========